-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Arkansas to supplement state and local recovery efforts in the areas affected by severe storms and flooding beginning on May 21, 2019 and continuing.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Arkansas to supplement state and local recovery efforts in the areas affected by severe storms, straight-line winds, tornadoes, and flooding from June 23-24, 2019.

 Jerry S. Thomas has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
 Thomas said additional designations may be made at a later date if warranted by the results of further damage assessments.

 FEMA's mission is to help people before, during and after disasters.

 Follow FEMA online at www.fema.gov/blog, www.twitter.com/fema, www.twitter.com/FEMAespanol, https://www.facebook.com/FEMA, www.facebook.com/FEMAespanol and www.youtube.com/fema.
 Also, follow Acting Administrator Pete Gaynor's activities @FEMA_Pete.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.